-For the purpose of the group's capital management, the Group monitors Net Debts and Equity.
+For the purpose of the Group's capital management, the Group monitors Net Debts and Equity.

-Equity includes all components of equity i.e. issued equity capital, share premium and all other equity reserves attributable to the equity holders.
+Equity includes all components of equity i.e. paid up equity capital, share premium and all other equity reserves attributable to the equity holders.